TacticalSpoon331/MaBoizDDoS/README.md

 Prerequisites

 ### Step 1
-Navigate into the directory that you want to install MaBoizDDoS in. (e.g. cd Desktop)
+Navigate with terminal into the directory that you want to install MaBoizDDoS in. (e.g. cd Desktop)

 ### Step 2